vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEDottedItem.class/README.md

 an Earley item or state

- [ dotted rule @  start chart ].
+ [ dotted rule @  start ].
- [ dotted rule @  [ start chart, end chart ] ].
+ [ dotted rule @  [ start, end ] ].

-start chart: where the recognition of the dotted rule started. end chart: the chart that contains this item or nil. but an item always belongs to a chart.
+start: where the recognition of the dotted rule started.
+end: the item set that contains this item or nil. but an item always belongs to an item set.

 - an item with the dot at the beginning (just after the arrow) is known as a predicted item, since it results from a prediction.
 - an item with the dot at the end is called a final (reduce) item, since the dot at the end means that the whole right-hand side has been recognized and can be reduced.